-- Color node a with color 2. - Color the nodes representing literals by their truth values (color 0 for false and color 1 for true). - We are dealing with those triangles with the "a" node, not the clause triangles.
+- Color node a with color 2. - Color the nodes representing literals by their truth values (color 0 for false and color 1 for true). - We are dealing with the a-triangles here, not the clause triangles.

-- For each clause triangle: - Pick any two literals with opposite truth values. - Color the corresponding nodes with 0 if the literal is true and 1 if it is false. - Color the remaining node with color 2.
+- For each clause triangle:

+- Pick any two literals with opposite truth values.^a

+- Color the corresponding nodes with 0 if the literal is

+true and 1 if it is false.

+- Color the remaining node with color 2.